-- Renamer / Contextual constraints check: The analyses implemented in the subsequent phases assume that all bound variables have different names, so each variable is replaced by a fresh one.
-Additionally, we check the language's contextual constraints, e.g. that every variable is in scope, that functions and data constructors are called with the right number of arguments, etc. - Hindley-Milner type and region inference: This phase decorates every expression, data constructor and function definition with its corresponding type, after inferring it.
+- Hindley-Milner type and region inference: It decorates every expression, data constructor and function definition with its corresponding type, after inferring it.
 The AST is also decorated with information about the regions in which each data structure lives.
 In particular, it determines whether a given data structure is local or not to the current function call. - Core-Safe transformation: The original Safe program is translated into a desugared and semantically equivalent Core-Safe version.
 The previously inferred type decorations are preserved. - Sharing analysis: Given two variables belonging to the same function definition, it computes whether the respective data structures pointed to by them at runtime may share memory locations.
-The program is decorated with this sharing information [13], which is needed by the following phase. - Destruction analysis: It infers a typing for the source program w.r.t. the type system in [10], guaranteeing that dangling pointers are not generated as a consequence of a case!.
+The program is decorated with this sharing information, which is needed in the following phase. - Destruction analysis: It infers a safe typing for the source program, guaranteeing that dangling pointers are not generated as a consequence of a case!.

-The user can choose between different available backends.
-We have implemented the translation from Core-Safe to the language of the Safe Virtual Machine [11], which may be further translated into Java bytecode in order to produce platformindependent executables.
-A certificate written in Isabelle/HOL is also generated in order to prove the absence of dangling pointers at runtime.
-We have also implemented the generation of Term Rewriting Systems [7], which may be used in conjunction with existing tools for proving termination, such as AProVE or $\mu$ -Term.
+The user can choose between different backends.
+At the moment we have implemented the translation from Core-Safe to the language of the Safe Virtual Machine [11], which may be further translated into Java bytecode in order to produce platform-independent executables.
+A certificate written in Isabelle/HOL is also generated as a result of the destruction analysis.
+Another already implemented backend is the generation of Term Rewriting Systems [7], which may be used in conjunction with existing tools for proving termination, such as AProVE or $\mu$ -Term.